Home > Analyses > Basic Materials > The Sherwin-Williams Company

 Revenue by Segment

-This pie chart displays The Sherwin-Williams Company’s revenue distribution by segment for fiscal year 2024, highlighting contributions from key business units.
+This pie chart presents The Sherwin-Williams Company’s revenue distribution by segment for fiscal year 2025, highlighting the relative contributions of each business unit.

 revenue by segment